certainlyakey/certainlyakey.github.io/README.md

 #README

-This is a Jekyll based site ([Jekyll Now](https://github.com/barryclark/jekyll-now)) for the Tallinn University HCI master programme portfolio of Aleksandr Beliaev.
+This is a Jekyll based site  of Aleksandr Beliaev ([Jekyll Now](https://github.com/barryclark/jekyll-now)) for the Tallinn University HCI master programme.
 Welcome!